wenzhixin/multiple-select/site/docs/whats-include.md

 └── README.md
 ```

-The `src/`, are the source code for our CSS, JS.
+The `src/` folder contains the source code for our CSS and JS.
 The `dist/` folder includes everything compiled and minified with `src/`.
 The `docs/` folder includes the source code for our documentation.
-Beyond that, any other included file provides support for packages, license information, and development.
+Any other included file provides support for packages, license information, and development.